Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ### Bugs

-- At the player vs computer page, after a game was finished (not after every game), and when you have clicked the "Play Again" button, the new board already had the 'X' set to it (see the picture down below).
+- At the player vs computer page, after a game was finished (not after every game), and when you have clicked the "Play Again" button, the new board already had the 'X' randomly set to it (see the picture down below).
 If you refreashed the page it went back to the default stage, but after a few matches the bug was back.
+I havn't resolved that bug yet.
+But since you are the 'X' by default.
+I've added a line of code inside the computerMove function, so the computer is always set to the 'O'.
+This was the code I used "mark = cpu" on line 123 inside the gameScript.js.
+So whenever it feels like it, the computer makes the first mark on the gameboard.

 - <img src="assets/img/img-readme/gamebug1.png">